Beard: Celts and Germanic tribes

 Late Hellenistic sculptures of Celts portray them with long hair and mustaches but beardless.
 Caesar reported the Britons wore no beard except upon the upper lip.

 The Anglo-Saxons on arrival in Great Britain wore beards and continued to do so for a considerable time after.
 Among the Gaelic Celts of Scotland and Ireland, men typically let their facial hair grow into a full beard, and it was often seen as dishonourable for a Gaelic man to have no facial hair.

 Tacitus states that among the Catti, a Germanic tribe (perhaps the Chatten), a young man was not allowed to shave or cut his hair until he had slain an enemy.
 The Lombards derived their name from the great length of their beards (Longobards – Long Beards).
 When Otto the Great said anything serious, he swore by his beard, which covered his breast.

 Middle Ages

 In Medieval Europe, a beard displayed a knight's virility and honour.

 The Castilian knight El Cid is described in The Lay of the Cid as "the one with the flowery beard".

 Holding somebody else's beard was a serious offence that had to be righted in a duel.

+The punishment for pulling off someone else's beard was the same as for castrating him.

 While most noblemen and knights were bearded, the Catholic clergy were generally required to be clean-shaven.
 This was understood as a symbol of their celibacy.

 In pre-Islamic Arabia, Arabian men would apparently shorten their beards and keep big mustachios.
 Muhammad encouraged his followers to do the opposite, to grow their beards and trim their moustaches, to differ with the non-believers.
 This style of beard subsequently spread along with Islam during the Muslim expansion in the Middle Ages.